claws-lab/finest-recsys/README.md

 	1. Check permissions of files (if not, use the command "chmod 777 *")
 	2. Execute "./demo.sh"
-	3. Check "LSTM_stability" for the demo result of FINEST on Reddit dataset
+	3. Check "FINEST_BERT4Rec_Foursquare" for the demo result of FINEST on BERT4Rec and Foursquare dataset

 Abstract
 ---------------